linuxacademy/cicd-pipeline-train-schedule-cd/README.md

     ./gradlew npm_start

-Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000) make changes asfdsafasfasfasfasfasf dsjghfjkjdfgkljdfag sasasasas fdgfdgfdg gfhgfhgfhgfh ghgfhghghgfhfghvhjvghjhvh xdxgfgff
+Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000) make changes in this file